The Importance of Wheel Alignment: Ensuring Vehicle Safety and Performance

 Understanding Wheel Alignment and Its Elements

-Wheel alignment is critical for safe driving and longevity of tires.
+Wheel alignment is critical for safe driving and the longevity of tires.
 This section explains what wheel alignment entails and the significance of the primary angles involved.

 Definition and Purpose of Wheel Alignment